 It’s funny, every time we’ve visited Southern Florida, we’ve always made the effort to visit the Everglades.
-It’s one of those places that’s so unique and without sounding like an ecology-buff, it’s landscape and ecosystem is so unique to visit.
+It’s one of those places that’s so unique and without sounding like an ecology buff, its landscape and ecosystem are so unique to visit.

 From alligators, incredible birdlife and vast swaths of unspoilt creeks to explore; you can spend weeks in Everglades National Park and still not see it all.

-This is why I wanted to share some of our top spots we’ve loved visiting whilst in Florida.
+This is why I wanted to share some of the top spots we’ve loved visiting whilst in Florida.